SERNF: Sample-Efficient Real-World Dexterous Policy Fine-Tuning via Action-Chunked Critics and Normalizing Flows

-The flow matching baseline is implemented with DiT block policy backbone~\citep{dasari2025ingredients}.
+\paragraph{Flow matching.} The flow-matching baseline is implemented with the DiT block policy backbone~\citep{dasari2025ingredients}.
 The model has a dimension of 512, 8 attention heads, 4 DiT blocks, a feedforward dimension of 2048, a dropout rate of 0.1, and uses 8 flow steps.
 Causal masking is applied throughout the model.
-Both training and inference follow the procedure described in \cite{black2024pi_0}.
-Real time chunking~\cite{black2025training} is applied, with the same configuration as our SOFT-FLOW, as shown in Fig.~\ref{fig:RTC_setups}
+Both training and inference follow the procedure described in~\cite{black2024pi_0}.
+Real-time chunking~\cite{black2025training} is applied, with the same configuration as our \algoname, as shown in Fig.~\ref{fig:RTC_setups}.

-\subsection{Additional Experimental Results}
+\section{Additional Experimental Results}